Poyang Lake — History, Folklore, Devil Triangle, and Paradise of Birds

 Birds of Poyang Lake, Photo from Official Site of Poyanghu National Wetland Park.

-Once upon a time, a young fisherman found a shining pearl in the Poyang Lake and took it along.
+Once upon a time, a young fisherman found a shining pearl near the lake and took it along.

 On his way home, a girl showed up and told him that she lost her precious pearl.
 So this young man gave her the pearl that he found.

-Sometime later, this young man encountered a huge windstorm on the lake, then a fairy in a green dress with a glorious pearl appeared and guided him escaped safely.
+Sometime later, this young man encountered a huge windstorm on the lake, then a fairy in a green dress with a glorious pearl appeared and guided him to escape safely.